 French Bulldogs ("Frenchies") are wildly popular dogs known for being sleek, excellent city dogs.
 They have a playful and intelligent demeanor and are known for their adaptability.
 French Bulldogs look like a miniature versions of the Bulldog with unique, erect “bat ears.”
 They have a short nose, wrinkly face, and muscular build.
-If you’re the lucky pet parent of one of these mischievous dogs, you may be wondering how large will my French Bulldog grow and when will they stop growing?
+If you’re the lucky pet parent of one of these mischievous pups, you may be wondering how big do French Bulldogs get and when will they stop growing?

-Everything you need to know about French Bulldog growth:
+Here's everything you need to know about French Bulldog weight and growth:

 Please keep in mind that the following numbers are estimates to give you an idea of what your French Bulldog might weigh at certain ages.
 All puppies are unique and may grow at slower or faster rates.
 Don’t worry if they’re ahead or behind the following numbers.
 Just continue taking your pup to regular veterinarian appointments to make sure they are healthy and happy!